-Exceptionally energetic and intelligent, they are too much of a busy body to be a lap dog, wriggling away after just a few minutes!
+For starters, they are exceptionally energetic and intelligent.
+Sometimes too much of a busy body to be a lap dog, wriggling away after just a few minutes!

 However, the Westie possesses a happy disposition endearing him to everyone, including strangers.
-She is extremely loyal with a strong desire to please.
+They are extremely loyal with a strong desire to please.

 The West Highland Terrier personality is larger than life itself.
 They will keep you amused and entertained with their funny ways.

-It is possible to keep them in an apartment provided they have plenty of walks and are taken for a run at least twice a week.
+It is possible to keep a Westie Terrier in an apartment provided they have plenty of walks and are taken for a run at least twice a week.

-When they were hunters, the Westie Terrier needed a loud bark, so they were heard from underground.
+When they were hunters, the Westie Terrier needed a loud bark to be heard from underground.

 It is important that your Westie is trained correctly from the start.
-Has plenty of exercise and regularly socialises with other dogs to help kerb his barking habits.
+For example, he will need plenty of early socialization with other dogs to help kerb his barking habits.

 Like many breeds of dogs, West Highland Terriers are susceptible to certain health issues.

 Another condition believed to be genetic, but not known for certain, is Westie lung disease.
-Causing serious breathing problems.
+This condition causes serious breathing problems.

 Like many small dogs, luxating patella (loose kneecaps), hip dysplasia and other orthopaedic issues are common in West Highland Terriers.
-As well as digestive disorders such as colitis and pancreatitis.
+So are digestive disorders such as colitis and pancreatitis.

 Other conditions that Westies are prone to include the white shaker dog syndrome.
-Whereby they tremble uncontrollably, requiring long term medication, along with dry eye, Addison’s disease and aggression.
+This is where they tremble uncontrollably, requiring long term medication.
+They can also suffer from dry eye, Addison’s disease and aggression.

-If you decide that you would like to buy a puppy Westie, then you should look for a breeder with a good reputation.
+If you decide that you would like to buy a puppy, then you should look for a breeder with a good reputation.